 I may receive commissions from purchases made through links in this article.
 Full Disclosure

-If you have been following the Crunchy Defined series, you will probably have a decent grasp on what this whole crunchy thing is about.
+If you have checked out my post on What is Crunchy Living (a popular favorite), you will probably have a decent grasp on what this whole crunchy thing is about.

 You are also likely to be in one of three positions: